alinocco/intourist-telegram-bot/README.md

 - [x] Set up a basic echo bot to understand the Telegram Bot package
 - [x] Set up a test payment bot to understand the logic of payments
 - [x] Define the scope of work: web app, mobile app or **Telegram bot with Trello integration**
-- [ ] Design architecture and database
+- [x] Design architecture and database
-- [ ] Decide the tools for Web side of application: Django, FastAPI, or custom solution.
-Most likely, it will be Django because of its access to Admin Panel available out-of-the-box
+- [x] Decide the tools for Web side of application: **Django**, FastAPI, or custom solution.
+Most likely, it will be Django because of its access to Admin Panel available out-of-the-box.
+Telegram bot will be implemented inside Django monolith with webhook approach
 - [ ] Implement the chosen framework project with existing Telegram Bot code
 - [ ] Implement proper admin panel
 - [ ] Provide integration with Trello to track clients/reservations/payments